-Bacanora is an exploration and development company focused on developing its Sonora Lithium Project (see Mineral Properties - Lithium) in Sonora, Mexico.
+Bacanora is an exploration and development company focused on developing its Sonora Lithium Project ("Sonora") (see Sonora Lithium Properties - Mexico) in Sonora, Mexico, and it's newly acquired lithium project, Deutsche Lithium, (see Deutsche Lithium Project - Germany) located in southern Saxony, Germany.
 In addition, the Company has a borates project located near the town of Magdalena de Kino, north of Hermosillo, Mexico (see Mineral Properties - Borates).
 Bacanora was incorporated in Alberta, Canada in September 2008 and is listed on the TSX Venture Exchange and the AIM Market of the London Stock Exchange, and its common shares trade under the symbol, "BCN" on both exchanges.
-Please refer to section Company Structure on page 8 for further details on the Company's legal and operational structure.
+Please refer to section Company Structure for further details on the Company's legal and operational structure.